 In this program you will spend time in the work/professional environment undertaking placements at various locations.
-Placements may be outside of the Brisbane metropolitan and (by negotiation) interstate or overseas.
+Placements may be outside of the Brisbane metropolitan/Gold Coast area including northern New South Wales and (by negotiation) interstate or overseas.

 My career opportunities